 Of the Three R’s (reduce, reuse, recycle), there is a reason “reduce” and “reuse” come before recycle.
 Reducing overall consumption and opting for durable, reusable items rather than single-use disposables will have significantly better environmental impacts than simply doing our best to recycle.

 A good way to start is to take notice of the waste you are producing.
 Once you become aware of the types of trash you are generating, it is easier to identify effective ways to reduce and find durable alternatives.
 For nearly every disposable item on the market, there are sustainable and/or reusable alternatives (i.e. reusable straws, metal razors, reusable food wrap, cloth produce bags, etc.).
-There are many resources online, such as this article on product and lifestyle swaps, to give you ideas on creative and impactful ways to reduce and reuse.
+There are many resources online to give you ideas on creative and impactful ways to reduce and reuse.
 Check out our Beginner’s Guide to Reducing Waste for some easy waste reduction tips, check out our article on Simple Zero Waste Swaps, and feel free to give us a call at 388-2333 if you would like more information and pointers on how you can reduce your waste!